DayalSharath/5143-OpSys-namala/chapter2_review.md

 An operating system is a program that controls the execution of application programs and acts as an interface between the user of a computer and the computer hardware.
 Three Objectives can be observed:
  >Convenience - OS as a user/computer interface (Usability)

- >Efficiency - OS as resource manager
+ >Efficiency - OS as resource manager (Scalability)

  >Ability to evolve - Evolution of OS (Maintainability)